 As the waves lapped and the wind blew at the beach (presumably), we sat ready for our next session in the virtual field.
 This time, it was kicked off by Kirsty and Richard on Thursday morning.
 The aim was to examine Lyme Regis, part of the Jurassic Coast of Southern England and a UNESCO World Heritage Site.
 Our first task was to get to know the Blue Lias Formation: an Upper Triassic – Lower Jurassic outcrop that stretches across the coast of the area.
 We did this by producing field sketches of the outcrop.
 Field sketches are quick illustrations of geological structures used to refer back to later for important information.
 They are a key skill to develop while studying geology and are beneficial to authors, as they can pick out key information and annotate it accordingly while looking at what it is that they have drawn.
 Kirsty and Richard provided us with detailed images of the cliff, using which we started to discuss and understand the local geology.

 Then we reviewed what we had discovered.
-We thought that the Blue Lias was between 10-20 m thick, and there were two units within it.
+We thought that the Blue Lias was between 10-20 m thick and there were two units within it.
 These were a darker, more friable unit, interbedded with a more stable-looking light unit.
 We could tell the latter was more durable as it had eroded back less than the darker layers.
 We didn’t initially notice any sedimentary structures, but we did see that the bedding became thicker further up the outcrop.
-The beds dipped very slightly towards the East (the right of the images above) following the coastline.
-In sum of these findings, we thought that these layers were a light limestone and dark mudstone or shale.
+The beds dipped very slightly towards the east (the right of the images above), following the coastline.
+To sum up our findings, we thought that these layers were a light limestone and dark mudstone or shale.